euroscipy/euroscipy_proceedings/papers/cokelaer/cokelaer.rst

 In this paper, we presented **cellnopt.wrapper** that provides a Python interface to CellNOptR software.
 We discussed how and why RPy2 was used to develop this wrapper.
-We then presented **cellnopt.core** that provides a set of tools to manipulate input data structures requires by CellNOptR (MIDAS and SIF formats amongst others).
+We then presented **cellnopt.core** that provides a set of tools to manipulate input data structures required by CellNOptR (MIDAS and SIF formats amongst others).
 Visualisation tools are also provided and the package is linked to Pandas, NetworkX and Matplotlib librairies making user and developer experience easier and more dynamic.
 Note that Python